vitorm04/docs.pt-br/docs/framework/net-native/namespace-element-net-native.md

 ms.locfileid: "73128261"
 ---
 # <a name="namespace-element-net-native"></a>Elemento > do namespace de \<(.NET Native)
-Aplica a política de reflexão de tempo de execução a todos os tipos em um namespace especificado.
+Aplica a política de reflexão de runtime a todos os tipos em um namespace especificado.

 ## <a name="syntax"></a>Sintaxe